F-I-D-O/Manuals/manuals/Ubuntu/Linux Manual.md

 # Upgrade
+For a simple system upgrade, we can use the following steps:

 1. First run the **update of the current version**.
 2. Then optionaly backup the WSL
 3. run `sudo do-release-upgrade`

+However, this only work if there is a LTS version available.
+If not, the last step will fail.
+In this case, we can use the `do-release-upgrade -d` command, which upgrades to the latest version, regardless of the LTS status.

+## Upgrade to other version than the latest
+When upgrading to a version other than the latest, we can try the following steps:
+1. perform steps 1 and 2 from the normal upgrade
+2. open the `/etc/update-manager/release-upgrades` file and set the `Prompt` parameter to `normal` or `lts` (depending on the desired version)
+3. backup the `/etc/apt/sources.list` file
+4. change the sources to the new version:
+	- e.g., run `sudo sed -i 's/<current version name>/<new version name>/g' /etc/apt/sources.list`
+5. run a normal upgrade: `sudo apt update && sudo apt upgrade`
+6. finalizing the upgrade: `sudo apt dist-upgrade`

 ## WSL backup
 1. check the WSL distro name: `wsl -l -v`